 The basic principle is as simple as it is versatile: you choose a channel that triggers an action in another channel.
 For example, if you like a picture on Facebook (trigger), the picture will be sent to your Dropbox (action).

-Using this, you can combine any of the 300+ channels they support to keep track of your online reputation.
-Here are a few examples:
+- Combine any of the 300+ channels they support to keep track of your online reputation.

 - You could get a text message every time there's a new item in your Talkwalker Alerts RSS feed

 Price: free.
 Also available as iOS and Android apps

 The Go Fish Digital complaint search box lets you perform a Google search for negative reviews on over 40 websites at once.
 You can check out what's being said about your brand and find reviews easily.
 Be sure to check it out from time to time to make sure nothing new has come up.

 "The complaint site search tool is one of the handiest tools we have.
 We created it to help develop a holistic pictures of a brand's online reputation.Many brands come to us to fix one specific issue, and that is fine, but having a deeper picture of how people are complaining online can be very helpful in developing a comprehensive strategy."

 Price: Go Fish Digital also offers paid services to improve your online reputation

 Review Trackers is a great paid tool to keep track of your customers' reviews across 80+ sites and sources.

 - Collects all your reviews in one dashboard and sends email reports to keep you up to date.

 - Reporting functions help you track the performance of multiple locations